Grand-rieu exploration license

 The exploration license

-Bibliographic research and preliminary field studies have been carried out in 2021 and 2022, as part of the H2NA research project.
-Partly financed by the Nouvelle-Aquitaine Region, and in partnership with the French National Geological Survey (BRGM), UPPA (Université de Pau et des Pays de l’Adour), ENGIE, Storengy and CVA Group, the H2NA project studied the area’s potential for native hydrogen and defined the contours of an exploration license in a high-potential zone.
+Bibliographic research and preliminary field studies are being carried out between 2021 and 2022, as part of a research project called H2NA.
+Co-financed by the Nouvelle-Aquitaine Region and academic and industrial partners such as 45-8 ENERGY, BRGM, CVA Group, ENGIE, UPPA and Storengy, the H2NA project confirmed the area’s potential for natural hydrogen and defined the contours of an exploration license in a high-potential zone.

-The granting of this exploration permit, and the subsequent validation of our hypotheses, would enable us to extract value from the native hydrogen and any associated gases.
-This potential production would encourage the use of hydrogen as a low-carbon energy carrier and contribute to the energy transition in south-western France.
+If our hypotheses are validated, we envisage the joint development of natural hydrogen and any associated gases.
+Such production would encourage the use of hydrogen as a low-carbon energy source, and contribute to the energy transition in the south-west of France.

 02